The Coreness and H-Index of Random Geometric Graphs: H-Index

-The iterated continuum $\H$-indices $\H^k_r f_r$ behave very differently from the likelihood depth, as shown in \figref{hrfr}.
-Note also that for $k\geq 1$, $\H^k_r f_r(x)$ depends on $f$ in an even less local way than $f_r$, since it depends on the values of $f$ on $\ball(x,(k+1)r)$.
+We see that the iterated continuum $\H$-indices $\H^k_r f_r$ behave very differently from the convoluted likelihood $f_r$, as shown in \figref{hrfr}.
+In particular, for $k\geq 1$, $\H^k_r f_r(x)$ depends on $f$ in an even less local way than $f_r$, since it depends on the values of $f$ on $\ball(x,(k+1)r)$.